jitsi/handbook/docs/dev-guide/configuration.md

 type: `Boolean`

-If set to true, disable H.264 video codec by stripping it out of the SDP.
+If set to true, disable the H.264 video codec by stripping it out of the SDP.

 ```javascript
 disableH264: true